01 of 09

 You may have heard about the massive Mount St. Helens volcanic eruption in 1980, but it's not the only volcano on the West Coast that blew its top in the twentieth century.
 In fact, Mount Lassen in northern California erupted first in 1915, creating an explosion that spread volcanic ash up to 200 miles away.

-At Lassen today, you can still see steaming fumaroles and a frightening spot called Bumpass Hell.
-The park is easiest to get into in the summer, and it's never crowded.Continue to 6 of 10 below.
+At Lassen Volcanic National Park today, you can see lava flows, steaming fumaroles, a landscape so bizarre you can't imagine it's real — and a frightening spot called Bumpass Hell.
+The park is easiest to get into in the summer, and it's never crowded.Continue to 5 of 9 below.

 Pismo Beach: California's Best Beach Town